 Joel (pronounced, Joe-El) prepared the barber chair for Tom’s haircut, gathering cement blocks to ensure a steady foundatio

 The cement block structure completed and ready for use.

-His adept hands and delightful conversation continued during the 45 minutes cut.
+His adept hands and the delightful conversation continued during the 45-minute cut.

 In any case, we’re happy with Tom’s haircut.
 Thanks, Joel for a fine job and for sharing your enchanting story, further adding to our repertoire of interesting and valuable experiences while we’re visitors in your country.